Fork end: Derailleur hanger

 In general, steel-framed bikes do not have a removable derailleur hanger, because a steel dropout and hanger is stronger and therefore less likely to be damaged, and also it is more malleable and less likely to work harden during deformation and generally can be bent back into shape without breaking.

 The derailleur hanger must be aligned correctly for proper indexed shifting, with the rear derailleur bolt hole and the rear axle close to parallel.
 If it is out of alignment, the rear derailleur will not move far enough, with respect to the rear sprockets, with each click.
 A special tool exists to measure and correct misaligned hangers.

 On frames with no derailleur hanger, a direct mount derailleur or derailleur with a hanger plate is used.
-These only fit bikes with horizontal dropouts, and are held in place by a small bolt and the rear wheel axle.
+These only fit bikes with horizontal dropouts and are held in place by a small bolt and the rear wheel axle.
 These have now been effectively superseded by the derailleur hanger.
 Since a derailleur designed to be fitted to a separate hanger will be aligned lower on the bike than one that bolts directly onto the frame, it follows that a derailleur must be selected firstly with the mounting method in mind.

+In 2019, SRAM introduced the universal derailleur hanger (UDH) as an attempt at standardizing modern thru-axle specific hangers.
+Some notable features are that it is designed to prevent the chain from falling off the smallest cog, and the hanger can rotate backwards in the event it hits something in order to protect the frame and derailleur.
+The UDH design is an openly available standard, but to use it manufacturers need to obtain a free license from SRAM.
+UDH hangers have been incorporated by many major bicycle manufacturers, including select models from BMC, Canyon, Cervelo, Specialized and Trek.
+UDH hangers are compatible with rear derailleurs from most major brands, such as SRAM, Shimano and Campagnolo.
+SRAM has also released a special derailleur dubbed 'Transmission' which does not attach to a hanger, but instead directly fits in a UDH-ready frame, and hence is "UDH only".

 Adjustment screws

 Some rear, horizontal, forward-facing dropouts have small adjustment screws threaded through the very rear to aid in positioning the axle precisely.
 The screws may be fitted with springs to keep them from moving.
 The most common screw size for the adjustment screws is M3.